Get the jet-lagged, crummy feeling of an intercontinental airplane ride with none of the excitement and none of the bills-suffer from social jet lag!

 Social jet lag is more common than regular jet lag because it doesn’t involve travelling.

-Where live in your time zone can contribute to social jet lag
+Where you live can contribute to social jet lag

 A 2019 study from the University of Pittsburgh showed an employed adult living in the western part of their time zone got less sleep one who lived in the eastern part, an average of 19 minutes per day.
 This is presumed to be the result of the sun setting at a different time from one side of the time zone as compared to the other.
 When the sun sets, it provides a natural cue to the body to start producing melatonin which triggers feelings of tiredness.